arcusmaximus/SottrModTools/Documentation.md

 - **.tiger**

-  An archive that contains files and resources.
-Files have a folder path and filename; resources only have an ID.
+  An archive that contains *resources* and *files*.
+Resources only have an ID; examples include meshes and textures.
+  Files have a folder path and filename; examples include sound files, string localization files, and .drm resource collections.

   (Previous modding tools have referred to resources as "sections," which is also what the game calls them internally.
   However, this page will refer to them as "resources" for simplicity's sake.)